SherG/cool-iron/blog/facebook-ads-roi.md

 The business owner paid $200 to get a client worth significantly more.

-With data at the center, we get clarity.
+With data at the center, we get some clarity.

 ### But wait . . .